Sister Muriel Ford Lectureship

 She is an educator, curator, and archivist at the United States Holocaust Memorial Museum and frequently presents on the War Refugee Board; US immigration policy during the 1930s; and the “Hoecker album,” a photograph album owned by Karl Hoecker, the final adjutant to the commandant of Auschwitz-Birkenau.
 Her work on the Hoecker album has been adapted into a theatrical production, Here There are Blueberries, written by Moisés Kaufman and Amanda Gronich, and developed by the Tectonic Theater Project.
 She holds a PhD in American History from George Mason University.

 Continuing Education Credits or Units are Available!

-Certificates of attendance for continuing education will be awarded to all professional attendees who request them via the registration process.
+Certificates of attendance for continuing education will be provided upon request.
 Certificates will be emailed to attendees within 30 days of the session.

 Applications for pre-approved CEUs are being submitted to the following licensure boards: Iowa Board of Educators, Iowa Judicial Branch Commission on Continuing Legal Education, Iowa Certification Board, South Dakota Board of Social Work, Iowa Board of Social Work, and Iowa Board of Nursing.